keebd/keebd-docs/build-guides/keyboard-pcb-switch-tester/README.md

 When the solder hardens you should now be able to turn the tester over and ensure the test pins are flush with the PCB on top.

+## 3. Add Keyboard Switch

 ![](./completed.jpg ':size=700px')

+Firmly press fit a MX switch to the top.

 Assembly is complete.